 - Marston Green Cottage Homes (just past halfway down the page).

 Marston Green: a village community by Margaret Francis, 2001

 From Domesday to Millennium: Marston Green by Graham E Crawford, 2001

 Marston Green: down memory lane by Margaret Francis, 1999

 A Marston Green scrapbook, c.1999

 Discovering Bickenhill, by Victor Skipp, 2nd ed., 1989

 Check the online catalogue to see if the above books on Marston Green are available at your local Solihull library.

 Ordnance Survey maps 1886 to the present day are available at Solihull Heritage & Local Studies Service.

-Let us know your memories of Marston Green, however recent, by completing a memory sheet attached right.
+Let us know your memories of Marston Green, however recent, by completing a memory sheet attached below.